 · On-the-go workouts to help you move, dance, spin, and stretch your way to a hotter, healthier, happier you—think treadmill tricks like sidestepping and skipping and tips on how to turn up your sweat in order to reduce bloating, smooth cellulite, and glow

-· Easy-to-follow hair and makeup tutorials that will take you from the everyday to the runway, including a makeup-less, untouched close up of Molly and how she tackles her “issues” like breakouts and melasma
+· Easy-to-follow hair and makeup tutorials that will take you from every day to the runway, including a makeup-less, untouched close up of Molly and how she tackles her “issues” like breakouts and melasma

 · Look-good/feel-good advice to help you bounce back from setbacks, decide what you want, and make your dreams come true!